SolidWallOfCode/http-replay/doc/code/EnvironmentSetup.en.rst

    dest_ip=* ssl_cert_name=<pem> ssl_key_name=<key>

-Where ``<pem>`` and ``<key>`` refer to a public certificate and private key files that will be shared between ATS and the replay server.
+Where ``<pem>`` and ``<key>`` refer to a public certificate and private key files that will be shared between ATS and the verifier server.
 The `remap configuration file
 <https://docs.trafficserver.apache.org/en/8.0.x/admin-guide/files/remap.config.en.html>`__ was changed
 to contain the remap rules ::

    regex_map http://(.*) http://$1:<server-port>
    regex_map https://(.*) https://$1:<server-tls-port>

-This will remap requests to the proxy port to the replay server ports.
+This will remap requests to the proxy port to the verifier server ports.

 The following ATS configuration variables need to be set